Tasha Gray, Humanist Wedding Celebrant

 Weddings have been celebrated across different cultures and countries in different ways since ancient times.
 There is evidence of humans marking the milestones in their lives in our whole history.

 It is simply human nature to want to mark these rites of passage with friends and family; to create a deeply meaningful, memorable, and inclusive ceremony to celebrate the love and happiness of your commitment to each other.

 As a wedding celebrant accredited by the oldest non-religious celebrant organisation in the UK, I must actively maintain my accreditation through Continued Professional Development, peer reviews, assessments and membership fees.

 As this is a service, you’re safe in the knowledge that I’m committed to a strict code of conduct and high standards of practice.
 This is important because it means that there is a support network of accredited celebrants in the event of anything unforeseen, and a reputable organisation which requests direct feedback from couples.

 I trained and was accredited by the British Humanist Association (now known as Humanists UK) in 2014, just in time to write and conduct my brother’s wedding.
-My family like to joke that I ‘married my brother’!
+My friends and family like to joke that I ‘married my brother’!

 I have since had the honour and privilege of being chosen by many couples to create, write and conduct their dream humanist wedding ceremonies.

 I’ve also done vow renewal ceremonies, which are a chance for couples to have a celebration of their continued commitment to each other and share their story with friends and family.

 Each couple is unique, and so is each ceremony.

 I feel extremely fortunate to get to know so many lovely couples and hear their own stories.